fearnleymartin/ada-epfl/README.md

 # ada-epfl

-Browse my Data Science projects for ADA class at EPFL
+Browse my team's Data Science projects for ADA class at EPFL (Fearnley Martin, Marie Drieghe, Clement Germanicus)

 ## 1) Pandas and Data Wrangling
 Introduction to pandas and learning to clean and process data